Martin Pettingell – Chair

 He also sits on Headway UK’s membership committee representing all the Headway groups in the south west.

 Martin grew up and went to school in Taunton.
 Having attended university in London and qualified as a solicitor he returned to work in the west country firstly in Yeovil and then subsequently in Bridgwater and Taunton before moving to be a Partner with Clarke Willmott Solicitors, based in Bristol.
+Martin retired from legal practice in March 2020 and apart from the work for Headway now spends his time restoring old motorcycles and learning to play the classical guitar

 Claire Stoneman – Vice Chair

 I became Vice Chair of Headway Somerset in 2010.
-I am a clinical negligence lawyer and Partner at Enable Law in Taunton and specialise in representing both adults and children with brain injuries, so I have a professional interest in this area.
+I am a clinical negligence lawyer and former Partner, now consultant, at Enable Law in Taunton and specialise in representing both adults and children with brain injuries, so I have a professional interest in this area.
 Unfortunately, I also have personal experience of brain injury as my cousin suffered a severe brain injury when she was in her 20’s following a road traffic accident, my sister in law had a brain injury in her 40’s after falling off her horse and my late Dad sustained a brain injury after falling off a ladder in his 70’s.
 I understand first hand therefore the vital support that Headway Somerset provides and I wanted on behalf of my family to contribute to this amazing charity.
 I live in Taunton with my husband.
 I am known for my love of travel and adventures.
 I love skiing, hiking (anywhere up a hill or a mountain!), running, HIIT, boxing, yoga…basically anything to do with exercise and/or being outdoors.
 I’m not good at sitting still and relaxing except when I’m on a beach in the sun!

 Gloria joined Headway Somerset as a trustee in June 2013.
 She has had a wide-ranging business career covering consultancy, marketing and market research.
 She has been a Citizens Advice Bureau manager and the elected Lead Governor of her local hospital.
 She currently works for the Patients Association on projects to improve patient experience in healthcare organisations across the South West